 - Catchphrase: "Mark me."

-- Fake Ultimate Hero: Claire had heard the stories from the 20th century noting Charles as a wise, cunning and inspirational leader.
-She's thus thrown when she discovers the real man is an arrogant drunk who's so convinced of his "destiny" that he ignores the advice of others.
+- Fake Ultimate Hero: Claire had heard the stories from the 20th century, noting Charles as a wise, cunning, and inspirational leader.
+She's thus thrown when she discovers the real man is an arrogant drunk who is so convinced of his "destiny" that he ignores the advice of others.
 When she returns to the 20th century, Claire is visibly disgusted going through a museum with a display (complete with a statue) celebrating Charles as an iconic man when she remembers the idiot who led thousands of his men to slaughter and ruined Scotland.Claire: They took a fool and made him into a hero.

 - It's All About Me: Charles thinks that the world revolves around him, his ambitions, and everyone else's job is to serve him.
-An example can be seen in his characteristic gesture whenever his glass is empty: he just holds it up in the expectation that someone will fill it.
+For example, he holds his empty glass expecting someone to fill it up for him.
 Justified because he's been raised in a family that believes it has a divine right to the English throne.